 They are only open seasonally in the spring and summer.

 This is definitely one of the best things to do in Penticton!
 I can’t think of a better summer day activity than floating down the 7 km (4.3 mile) Penticton River Channel.

 With Coyote Cruises you can rent a single, double, or even quad tube!
 Prices are $19 CAD per person, $38 CAD for two people, and $100 CAD for groups of up to 12 people so it’s definitely more cost-effective if you’re able to bundle with a large group!
 This also includes your shuttle ride back to the top.
 Not too bad for a half-day activity!

 If you have your own tube, you can just pay for a shuttle ride from Coyote Cruises, making it an even cheaper activity.

 You can expect to be floating down the river for about 1-3.5 hours depending on the water flow and if you want to be picked up at the midpoint or the end.

 If you want to bring things that can’t get wet, Coyote Cruises sell dry bags for you to use.
 Take some snacks and refreshments, and don’t forget your sunscreen!

 Penticton is full of so many fun activities, if they wear you out and you end up wanting to check into a hotel in the area here are a couple of options:

 For just a little more you can splurge and stay at the Penticton Lakeside Resort.
 It’s beachfront and has a private beach on Okanagan Lake.
-The hotel has on-site dining with 24-hour room service, a hair salon, gift shop, bar, and private marina.
+The hotel has on-site dining with 24-hour room service, a hair salon, a gift shop, a bar, and a private marina.
 They also have an indoor pool and hot tub, great for those visiting Penticton in the winter.
-Rooms start at $172 CAD per night.
+Rooms start at $185 CAD per night.

 They have activities like go-karts and bumper boats, an arcade, and rides like the Tornade which is 30 swing chairs ready to take you on an aerial tour of Osoyoos.